 - Accessibility: As a small image, favicons can be hard for accessibility purposes.
 They can be too small to include explanatory text or other cues.

-- Compatibility issues: Even with the standardization of files and formats for favicons, there can still be issues with how they display across different browsers and devices, which can them impact how they are seen on the web.
+- Compatibility issues: Even with the standardization of files and formats for favicons, there can still be issues with how they display across different browsers and devices, which can impact how they are seen on the web.

-How to make a favicon
+How to create a favicon for your website

 First and foremost, a favicon should usually be a simplified adaptation of your brand’s logo.
 Because it’s an extension of your branding efforts, and it should strengthen the brand identity you’ve already built, rather than distract users from it.
 To do this, you might consider hiring a professional designer.
 But you can also make one yourself using a design program of your choice, or several online tools.
 One such recommended tool is the Wix Logo Maker, which allows you to create a professional and personalized favicon to best reflect your style and needs.
 You could also use the free Wix icons or Vector Art vector illustration tool found in your Editor.